 Overall the WHM offers a lot of features but can be difficult to use for someone who has only used the basic user cPanel.

-Generally, Plesk does the same things as cPanel but the layouts are completely different.
-It’d be tough to switch between the two when you are already familiar with one of them.
+Generally, Plesk does the same things as cPanel but the new layouts are completely different.
+It would be tough to switch between the two when you are new or already got used to one of them.

 Bottomline: Plesk Or cPanel?